SlowBubble/video-spreadsheet/README.md

 P3:
 - volume fade-out to be too laggy
   - consider a field that allows audio to keep playing for longer

+# m7 impl

+- Integrate with firebase
+  - Build a public homepage with a waitlist
+  - Have a private param to show a private homepage that list all my projects (it's not sensitive data so I won't need to use ACL).

 # m6 impl (DONE)